Griesbacher/histou/README.md

 ### PHP
 In the PHP template you can write PHP code which will be executed when the template gets chosen.
 You just have to return a JSON string or an object of the build-in PHP dashboard.

+## DEMO
+This Dockercontainer contains OMD and everything is preconfigured to use Nagflux/Histou/Grafana/InfluxDB: https://github.com/Griesbacher/docker-omd-grafana